standardebooks/manual/README.md

 The Standard Ebooks Manual of Style describes a complete approach to editing and producing ebooks, from internal code style to semantic enhancement and typography rules.

 It is not a how-to manual; that is, it does not aim to give instructions on how to accomplish the various goals it describes.
-For example, it would not contain step by step guides, or guides on Inkscape usage, or SE toolset usage.
+For example, it would not contain step-by-step guides, guides on using Inkscape, or guides on using the SE toolset.
 Instead, the manual describes in declarative language how a Standard Ebook should appear after it is produced.

-Each directive is numbered and can contain any number of sub directives.
+Each directive is numbered and can contain any number of sub-directives.
 Directives declare what the expected final appearance *is*, not how a producer *should achieve the final appearance*.

 For example: